Easy Beer Bacon Jam

-A gorgeously rich sweet salty and sticky bacon jam which can turn any meal into a masterpiece.
+A gorgeously rich sweet salty and sticky beer bacon jam which can turn any meal into a masterpiece.
 Made with British ale, mustard powder and spices for a uniquely flavoured jam.

 - 300 g smoked streaky bacon diced